moorepants/eme185/content/pages/syllabus.rst

    Copyrighted and private files, documents, and other resources will be available here for download.
 The rest will be available for download on this website.
+Quizzes
+   There will be quizzes associated with the weekly readings.

 Communication
 =============